-26.1 Holidays - The City recognizes the following eleven (11)twelve (12) holidays:
+26.1 Holidays - The City recognizes the following eleven (11) holidays:

-DATE
+HOLIDAYS DATE

 New Year's Day January 1

+Monting Luthor King Dov Third Man
-Martin Luther King Day Third Monday in January

-President's Day Third Monday in February
+Martin Luther King Day Third Monday in January President's Day Third Monday in February

 Cesar Chavez Day March 31

 Memorial Day Last Monday in May

-Juneteenth National Independence Day June 19

 Independence Day July 4

 Labor Day First Monday in September

 Veteran's Day November 11

 Thanksgiving Day Fourth Thursday in November

 Day After Thanksgiving Friday After Thanksgiving

 Christmas Day December 25

-- 26.2 Holiday Bank Police Field and Evidence Technicians, Police Technicians, Community Service Officers, Property and Evidence Technicians, and Communications Dispatchers. - 26.2.1 The method used to calculate holiday bank hours shall be changed as follows: eight (8) hours times one and one half (1.5), times twelve (12) eleven (11) holidays equals one hundred and thirty-twoforty-four (132144) hours. - 26.2.2 These hours are accrued and reported to PERS during the pay period the holiday occurs which the employee is in paid status, from the first full pay period in December through the first pay period ending in December and may be taken as time off only after they are accrued and with prior approval of the City.
-Any hours earned by an employee but not taken as time off by the last day of the first pay period ending in December of each year shall receive a lump sum payment at the regular hourly rate on the check following that first pay period that ends in December of each year.
+26.2 Holiday Bank - Police Field and Evidence Technicians, Police Technicians, Community Service Officers, Property and Evidence Technicians, and Communications Dispatchers.

+26.2.1 The method used to calculate holiday bank hours shall be changed as follows: eight (8) hours times one and one half (1.5), times eleven (11) holidays equals one hundred and forty four (132) hours.

+26.2.2 These hours are accrued and reported to PERS during the pay period the holiday occurs which the employee is in paid status, from the first full pay period in December through the first pay period ending in December and may be taken as time off only after they are accrued and with prior approval of the City.
+Any hours earned by an employee but not taken as time off by the last day of the first pay period ending in December of each year shall receive a lump sum payment at the regular hourly rate on the first check in December of each year.
 Employees required to work on a holiday shall be compensated at straight time unless otherwise required by law.

 26.2.3 In August 2005 the Unit negotiated to decrease the number of holiday bank hours available from one hundred and forty-four (144) hours to a total of one hundred twenty (120) holiday bank hours after paying for the 3% at 60 retirement benefit.
-In the event that the Unit chooses to buy back holiday hours above one hundred twenty (120) hours, then Communications Dispatchers shall be limited to a maximum of one hundred thirty-two (132) hours of holiday time.
+In the event that the Unit chooses to buy back holiday hours above one hundred twenty (120) hours, then Communications Dispatchers shall be limited to a maximum of one hundred twenty (120) hours of holiday time.

-26.2.34 A scheduling program will be made available for employees to monitor their work schedule and track their leave usage balances.
+26.2.4 A scheduling program will be made available for employees to monitor their work schedule and track their leave usage balances.
 Management will be responsible for keeping the schedule updated.

-26.2.45 Employees with twenty (20) or more years of City service shall receive one (1) full time equivalent Floating Holiday each fiscal year.
+26.2.5 Employees with twenty (20) or more years of City service shall receive one (1) full time equivalent Floating Holiday each fiscal year.
 This floating holiday can be taken by agreement between the employee and their supervisor.
 Floating holidays must be taken during the fiscal year in which they are earned.
-Floating Holiday hours do not rollover between fiscal years: (i.e., full-time employees may never have a balance of more than eight (8) hours), will not be paid out at separation, and have no cash value.